gtri/lowendinsight/README.md

 ```

 ### GitHub Action
 Lowendinsight can also be added to a GitHub workflow as an action.
 In its current state, it works against both NPM and Mix based projects.
+When run against a GitHub repository, a `.json` file will be generated of the format `lei--Y-m-d--H-M-S.json` and pushed to that repository's root directory by default.
 This action currently exists in the develop branch.
 The following is an example usage:

 ```yaml
 name: LEI